 Quirk: Monster Cat

 A seemingly normal cat that happens to be a rare occurrence of an animal being born with a Quirk.
-The Quirk in question seems to allow it to merge with and control objects.
+Its titular Quirk allows it to merge with and control objects.

 - What Happened to the Mouse?: After it defuses from the bus it inhabited, Kuin is shown carrying it away, and it hasn't appeared since.